COMP90054/2025-S1-A1/README.md

 You will experience first-hand the balance between 1) how informed you make your heuristic (it should expand less nodes in general), and 2) the overall runtime.
-As you can see, sometimes it may be preferable to have a cheaper less informed heuristic, even if you end up expanding more nodes.
+As you can see, sometimes it may be preferable to have a cheaper, less informed heuristic, even if you end up expanding more nodes.

 Other layouts are available in the [layouts](layouts/) directory, and you can easily create you own.
 #### Part 2 (3 marks)